apmlabs/ace-box/user-skel/ansible/roles/demo-monaco-gitops/files/repos/monaco/README.md

 Go ahead and merge the pull request.
 You can also delete the onboarding branch after the merge.

-Back in Jenkins, in the `monaco-gitops-demo/ace/monaco` folder, the Pipeline for the `master` branch now kicks off as well as Jenkins has detected changes on that branch that were caused by us merging the onboarding branch.
+Back in Jenkins, in the `demo-monaco-gitops/monaco-gitops` folder, the Pipeline for the `main` branch now kicks off as Jenkins has detected changes on that branch that were caused by us merging the onboarding branch.

-The pipeline will now apply the config stored into the `master` branch into production.
+The pipeline will now apply the config stored into the `main` branch into production.

 >note: In our demo both the validation and production environments are the same